wouterdebie/locast2dvr/README.md

 - For use as a HDHomerun tuner, use `IP:PORT` (defaults to `127.0.0.1:6077`) to connect
 - For use as an m3u tuner, use `http://IP:PORT/lineup.m3u` (defaults to `http://127.0.0.1:6077/lineup.m3u`) as the URL to connect.

+locast2dvr also provides Electronic Programming Guide (EPG) information from locast.
+This is served in [XMLTV](http://wiki.xmltv.org/) format.
+Emby has support for XMLTV and can be used by adding `http://IP:PORT/epg.xml`  (defaults to `http://127.0.0.1:6077/epg.xml`) as an XMLTV TV Guide Data Provider.

 ## TODO
 - Unit tests